 - ½ bunch Cilantro

-- 3 tablespoon.
+- 3 Tbsp.
 Mustard Oil (extra for deep frying)

-- Take the fish chunks and marinate those with ½ teaspoon each of salt and turmeric powder.
+- Take the fish chunks and marinate those with ½ Tsp. each of salt and turmeric powder.

 - Heat Mustard oil in a pan.